 New resources added during the week of August 24-31, 2020.
 Note: A date in parentheses means the publication date of that resource, not the date we posted it here.
 This is to let you see at a glance how current the information is.

 This short page of resources is part of CPIR’s Coronavirus Suite of information.
-The page focuses toward the future, when workplaces and schools reopen.
+The page focuses toward the future that’s swiftly becoming the present, when workplaces and schools reopen.
 No one knows when this will happen.
-In some places, it already is.
-So how do we get ready for this part of what’s ahead?
-Having a plan is a start.
-These resources can help us all prepare.
+In some places, it already has.
+Places that were opened are also re-closing and re-thinking.
+So…we all need continued guidance as we muddle ahead.

 Planning for When Workplaces and Schools Reopen

 (2020, June) | The Center for Positive Behavioral Interventions and Supports (PBIS) brings us this resource, subtitled Guide to Supporting States, Districts, Schools, Educators, and Students through a Multi-Tiered Systems of Support Framework during the 2020-2021 School Year.
 The guide describes the use of a multi-tiered systems of support (MTSS) framework to support students, families, and educators during the transitions back to school during and following the global pandemic in a manner that prioritizes their health and safety, social and emotional needs, and behavioral and academic growth.
 The guide provides information to support implementation at the state, district, school, and classroom levels.
 To learn more about how to use this resource, the PBIS Center recommends viewing the video Guide to the Guide.
 More streamlined guidance is available in the state, district, and school guides.